ucopacme/start-here/docs/sms_import_process.rst

 ===================================

 **Context:**
- Facilitating the Import of a Virtual Machines into AWS with the emphisis on mass migration of all of UCOP VM environment located on-premise.
+ Facilitating the Import of a Virtual Machines into AWS with the emphisis on mass migration of all of UCOP's virtual environment located on-premise.

 **Goals:**
- This initial draft seeks seeks to explain  the migration process of AWS Server Migration Service and how it will help with the ability to do a 'lift and shit of On-Premise farm to an AWS account.
+ This initial draft seeks to explain the migration process of AWS Server Migration Service and how it will help with the ability to do a 'lift and shit' of an On-Premise virtual environment to an AWS environment.

 What is SMS:
 -------------------------
 - AWS Server Migration Service (SMS) is an agentless service which makes it easier and faster for you to migrate thousands of on-premises workloads to AWS.
 AWS SMS allows you to automate, schedule, and track incremental replications of live server volumes, making it easier for you to coordinate large-scale server migrations.

 What functionality is provided: